§ Terminology Governance Guide

 [[ref: term]]

-The latter allow the author to reference a def in a different Spec-Up document.
+The latter allows the author to reference a def in a different Spec-Up document.
 They look something like:

-March 2024 - The feature “xref” is under testing, so not fully operational yet
+March 2024 - The feature “xref” is under testing, so it is not fully operational yet

 "external_specs": [